The Black Death: Plague, Symptoms, Death Toll, & Other Major Facts

 The Black Death was a terrible bubonic plague that decimated 14th century Europe, as well as other parts of Asia, causing a great chunk of the population to shrink within a space of about four years.
 The following are some very detailed answers to all the major questions about the Black Death:

-A: The Black Death was a medieval epidemic, commonly called the ‘pestilencia’, that tore through Europe, leaving nothing but death and misery behind.
+The Black Death was a medieval epidemic, commonly called the ‘pestilencia’, that tore through Europe during the mid-1300s, leaving nothing but death and misery behind.
 It was an infectious disease that affected both animals (rodents in particular) and humans all across Asia and Europe.
 Particularly, it spawned a dark cloud all over Europe, causing the times to be very dire.
-Europeans even resorted to stacking dead bodies up in the thousands across towns and cities on the continent.
+Europeans even resorted to stacking dead bodies up in the thousands across towns and cities.

 The devastation caused by the Black Death is unrivaled by any other plague in recorded human history.
 No one at that time had a clue as to what exactly was causing the plague.
-In some cases, dead bodies were left abandoned on the streets; no one dared attend to them or even perform the necessary funeral rites.
-The stench from homes, where people have succumbed to the disease, was palpable.
+In some cases, dead bodies were left abandoned on the streets as no one dared attend to them or even perform the necessary funeral rites.
+The stench from homes, where people had succumbed to the disease, was palpable.

-A: Many medieval historians place the beginning of the Black Death in 1347.
-In less than 6 months the scourge had reached the shores of Spain.
+Many medieval historians place the beginning of the Black Death in 1347.
+In less than 6 months this nature’s scourge had reached the shores of Spain.
 By the summer of 1848, the disease had made its way across the English Channel.
 The epidemic finally ran out of steam around the 1350s.